 You will further have the option to choose whether you want to show Info Window on page load or not.
 Info Window contains the Address Title and Description.

-Finally, you can also upload a Custom Marker Icon that displays the location on Google Maps.
+Finally, you can upload a Custom Marker Icon that displays the location on Google Maps.
 You can also define the size of the Marker Icon as per your requirement.

-If you choose Custom, you can decide the level of Zoom for your location.
-Besides Zoom Type, you can also choose different Map Types and Marker Animation for your Google Maps.
+If you choose Custom, you can decide the Zoom level for your location.
+Besides Zoom Type, you can select different Map Types and Marker Animation for your Google Maps.

 Our Google Maps Elementor widget has a lot of customization options that you can use to make your Map look amazing.
 For this tutorial, I am choosing Custom Zoom Type where Map Zoom is 8, Map Type is Road Map, and Marker Animation is None.

 Controls & Map Style: In the Controls section, you can choose to enable or disable several types of Maps controls like Street View Controls, Map Type Controls, Zoom Controls, Fullscreen Controls, and Scroll Wheel Zoom.

 Similarly, PowerPack’s Google Maps widget comes with different types of Map Styles that you can use to make your maps look amazing.
 The widget has Silver, Retro, Dark, Night, and Aubergine modes that you can use.